SIITON/Uppgift8/README.md

 	Total score: 146

-Logic:
 	Each roll (pins knocked down) is added to an array indexed by turn, N.
-	The score is calculated by following the rules in order.
+	The score is calculated by following in order:
-Rules:

 	STRIKE: if roll[N] == 10

 		Score[N] = 10 + roll[N+1] + roll[N+2]